expo/expo/docs/versions/unversioned/guides/configuration.md

       Whether your standalone iOS app supports tablet screen sizes.

+   - `isTabletOnly`

+      If true, indicates that your standalone iOS app does not support handsets, and only supports tablets.

    - `infoPlist`

       Arbitrary configuration to add to your standalone app's native Info.plist.
 Applied prior to all other Expo-specific configuration.
 No other validation is performed, so use this at your own risk of rejection from the App Store.